YulinChen12/CSE156-PA1/README.md

 # CSE156-PA2 Code
 ## Usage
-To run the code, execute the `main.py` script with the specified model type:
+To run the code, execute the `main.py` script with the specified part:

 ```bash
 python main.py [part]